mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### February
+* Added a [Vim](/vim.html) page and resources for learning Vim as a Python code editor.
 * Reorganized content pages to make for better logical groupings as I add new content.
 * Major improvements to [Websockets](/websockets.html) page after suggestions